D-splitting methods: 2N -storage embedded explicit pseudo-geometric Runge-Kutta methods using splitting methods: Numerical examples

 The integrations are performed up to the final time $t_f = 50$, as in \cite{kennedy00lse}, using a spatial discretization with $N =128$ grid points.
 Figure~\ref{fig:ona} shows the results obtained where both plots display, on a logarithmic scale, the error versus computational cost, measured in terms of the number of function evaluations.
 The left panel shows the error in the wave function with respect to the exact solution, while the right panel depicts the error in the conservation of mass: {

 } where $\lVert u\rVert=\sqrt{u^{\top}u}$.
-Some methods exhibit a more restrictive stability range; in this regard, it is worth emphasizing the favorable stability properties of BM4.
+Some methods exhibit a more restrictive stability range; in this regard, it is worth emphasizing the favorable stability properties of BM4 (D$_{13}4$).
 Nevertheless, within their respective stability regions, the D-splitting methods demonstrate improved efficiency compared to classical RK schemes.
 In particular, the observed slopes for the norm conservation error indicate orders higher than the formal order of the methods.
-For the BM6 method, whenever stability is maintained, the error reaches machine precision. \paragraph{Two body Kepler problem} Although the Kepler problem can be split into two integrable parts, we consider here its classical formulation in order to apply splitting methods in a $2N$-storage framework:
+For the D$_{13}4(6)$ method, whenever stability is maintained, the error reaches machine precision.